 And, can you imagine a sweet newborn photo in this miniature bed with a vintage quilt and pillow?

-Tablecloths – If you’ve followed my blog for awhile, you’ve likely seen me use vintage linens as tablecloths.
+Tablecloths – If you’ve followed my blog for a while, you’ve likely seen me use vintage linens as tablecloths.

 Ways to Score Your Own Vintage Linens

 Of course, you could raid your grandmother’s linen closet, but if you’re like me, you couldn’t bear to cut those up!
 They’re way too sentimental.

 Instead, I’ve had some success finding them at thrift stores, vintage shops and flea markets.
 Depending on the size, pattern, and condition of the sheet, you can expect to pay anywhere between $7-$18 per sheet.

-It just so happens that I have my own shop where I’m destashing some of my own vintage finds!
-Please check it out and let me know what you think of my finds!
+It just so happens that I have my own shop where I’m de-stashing some of my own vintage finds that may be exactly what you need for your vintage sheet DIY!

 Do you have other ideas for reusing vintage bed linens and fabrics?
 Let me know in the comments below!